katusek1235/PlaylistMaker/README.md

 # Playlist maker

-A python script that makes a youtube playlist with original videos of all files in a directory
+A python script that iterates over a directory and all of its subdirectories and searches youtube for every file it finds then it creates a playlist with the specified name (and subdirectory if its in)

+because google has a daily quota of 10.000 "cost" and calls to their api have their cost:
+- search 100
+- add to playlist 50
+- create playlist 50

+this script calculates the cost needed to upload the playlist and automatially stop when the quota is reached then saves the progress and allows you to resume it the next day

 # Dependencies